centreon/centreon-documentation/cloud/installation/prerequisites.md

 ## OS

-The poller should be installed on a CentOS 7 server.
+The poller should be installed on a dedicated fresh CentOS 7 server.

 ## Hardware